RyanJulyan/Flask-BDA/README.md

     * A 403 page which all forbidden pages goes to
     * A 404 page which all unknown pages goes to
     * .gitignore files with defaults
-    * Docker virual environment
-    * Local virtual environment
+    * Local virtual Python environment
+    * Docker virual environment config
+    * AWS Serverless yml config
     * Tailwind for Layouts / design
         * Highly customizable and flexable
         * Pre-setup via CDN
         * Versatile
         * There is no JavaScript.
 And because of that, you can easily bind it with any JavaScript framework of your choice

+---

 * Create custom [module](#Modules) files and folders that fit into the flask project structure from `create_module.py` file with prompts to create the following:
     * Model
         * Dynamically create table data model